-Treatment upon Termination.
+Each of our NEOs (other than Ms. Furber) was granted a pre-IPO Option under the Option Plan (described above under the section titled "Fiscal 2021 Compensation Program in Detail - Long-Term Equity Incentives").
+As of the date hereof, all Options are fully vested, including the portion of the Performance-Based Portion that vested based on 2021 performance.
 If a participant is terminated for Cause (as defined in the Option Plan) or is in breach of a restrictive covenant in favor of the Company, the Option will be terminated.
-Upon the termination of the participant's employment for any reason other than Cause, the portion of the Option that is not vested on the date of termination shall be automatically cancelled by the Company and the vested portion of the Option shall remain outstanding and exercisable for (i) in the case of the participant's resignation without Good Reason (as defined in the Option Plan), 45 days following the date of resignation, (ii) in the case of a termination of the participant's employment by the Company without Cause or by the participant for Good Reason, the ninety (90) day period following the date of termination, or (iii) in the case of a termination of the participant's employment on account of death or Disability (as defined in the Option Plan), the one (1) year period following the date of termination.

-If a participant's employment has terminated due to retirement (as defined in the applicable plan document), a pro-rata portion (based on days completed in the applicable calendar year through the date of retirement) of the Performance-Based Portion that is otherwise eligible to become vested in the calendar year of retirement shall remain outstanding and shall become vested on the applicable performance-vesting date to the extent the EBITDA target and/or revenue target (as applicable) with respect to the calendar year of retirement is achieved.
-The vested portion of the Option will then remain outstanding until the expiration of its term (or a breach of restrictive covenants) or until exercised, if earlier.
+Upon the termination of the participant's employment for any reason other than Cause, vested Options will remain outstanding and exercisable for (i) in the case of the participant's resignation without Good Reason (as defined in the Option Plan), 45 days following the date of resignation, (ii) in the case of a termination of the participant's employment by the Company without Cause or by the participant for Good Reason, the ninety (90) day period following the date of termination, or (iii) in the case of a termination of the participant's employment on account of death or Disability (as defined in the Option Plan), the one (1) year period following the date of termination.
+If a participant's employment has terminated due to retirement (as defined in the applicable plan document), the vested Option will remain outstanding until the expiration of its term (or a breach of restrictive covenants by the participant) or until exercised, if earlier.